jyothisreevinaya/capgemini-data-engineering-training/week0/phase0/README.md

 Challenges Faced

-.Initially got confused between SQL and PySpark Syntax .Took more time to understand PySpark concepts compared to SQL
+-Initially got confused between SQL and PySpark Syntax

+-Took more time to understand PySpark concepts compared to SQL